06 jul. 2020

 What has been the biggest challenge in moving to a platform of online course delivery at this time, while maintaining the quality of teaching?

-I think that it is important to recognize the challenge is twofold: the technical side, but also for people themselves.
+I think that it is important to recognise the challenge is twofold: the technical side, but also for people themselves.

 This is a fundamental shift in how we all work, how people approach their teaching, how they work as academics or professional services, even right down to where they are trying to do all that.